state-alchemists/zrb/docs/getting-started.md

 -rw-r--r-- 1 gofrendi gofrendi   54 Jun 11 05:29 zrb_init.py
 ```

-A project is a directory containing `zrb_init.py`.
-All task definitions should be declared/imported to this file.
+Every Zrb project contains a file named `zrb_init.py`.
+This file is your entry point to define all tasks/configurations.

+It is recommended that you define your tasks under `_automate` directory and import them into your `zrb_init.py`.
+This will help you manage the [separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns).

-When you create a project by using `zrb project create`, you will also see some other files/directory:
+Aside from `zrb_init.py`, you will also find some other files/directory:

 - `.git` and `.gitignore`, indicating that your project is also a git repository.
 - `README.md`, your README file.